How the Flywheel Killed HubSpot's Funnel

 Everything your need to know about turning your funnel into a flywheel.

-How moving from the funnel to a flywheel drives business growth and customer delight
+How the flywheel drives business growth and customer delight.

-Unlike the funnel, the flywheel is remarkable at storing and releasing energy — and it turns out that’s pretty important when thinking about your business strategy.
+The Flywheel is a model adapted by HubSpot to explain the momentum you gain when you align your entire organization around delivering a remarkable customer experience.
+It is remarkable at storing and releasing energy — and it turns out that’s pretty important when thinking about your business strategy.
 Invented by James Watt, the flywheel is simply a wheel that’s incredibly energy-efficient.
 The amount of energy it stores depends on how fast it spins, the amount of friction it encounters, and its size.
 Think of it like the wheels on a train or a car.

 This energy is especially helpful when thinking about how customers can help your business grow.

-Think about it: What happens to customers in the funnel?
-They’re the outcome — nothing more, nothing less.
+Other models think of customers as an outcome — nothing more, nothing less.
 All of the energy you spent acquiring that customer is wasted, leaving you at square one.

 With the flywheel, you use the momentum of your happy customers to drive referrals and repeat sales.
 Basically, your business keeps spinning.